all-out/guides/_guides/bookmarks.md

 #### b.C6c

 This is a class 6 wormhole **system**.
-The `b` chain name means it's in the second wandering chain attached to Joruzesalem, and the `c` occurance means it's the third C6 found in that chain.
+The `b` chain name means it's in the second wandering chain attached to home, and the `c` occurance means it's the third C6 found in that chain.

 ### Weird Examples

-#### !s4.C4s
+#### !s3.C3s

-This is what you would name the **bookmark** on the connection that, when you enter it, takes you into our class 4 static (the first system in our `s4` chain) from the system one jump further down the chain.
+This is what you would name the **bookmark** on the connection that, when you enter it, takes you into our class 3 static (the first system in our `s3` chain) from the system one jump further down the chain.
 The jump brought you closer to home, so there is a `!` prefix.

-#### !s4.home
+#### !a.home

-This is the name of the **bookmark** on the connection that takes you from the class 4 static into Joruzesalem itself.
+This is the name of the **bookmark** on the connection that takes you from the 'a' chain wandering into home itself.
 Including the chain name means, again, that this bookmark can be archived when the chain closes.
 If you simply use `!home`, that's harder to do.

 ### Map Example